-A student may appeal academic suspension in writing to the MyWay at UMHB Program Director within 30 days of the warning term end date.
+A student may appeal academic suspension in writing to the Associate Dean of Digital Learning and Innovation within 30 days of the warning term end date.
 An appeal should state the factor(s) contributing to the student's inability to make timely progress toward degree completion and describe the measure(s) the student will use to attain academic "Good Standing" if allowed to continue enrollment.
-If the MyWay at UMHB Program Director approves a student's academic suspension appeal, the student will be given the academic standing of "Warning Continued by Appeal" and will be allowed to enroll in the next available sixmonth term.
+If the MyWay at UMHB Program Director approves a student's academic suspension appeal, the student will be given the academic standing of "Warning Continued by Appeal" and will be allowed to enroll in the next available six-month term.